LEARNING AT WAIKAIA

 Waikaia has proud sporting traditions and this is reflected within the school culture.
 We compete in a cluster that includes Riversdale and Balfour schools for athletics and cross country and from there students who qualify will represent Waikaia at Northern and Southland.

-The Sports Activator and IHD regularly visit to give the students opportunities to learn mental and physical skills in all sports.
+The Sports Activator regularly visit to give the students opportunities to learn mental and physical skills in all sports.

-Swimming lessons are held each year and there are local opportunities for students to be involved in teams for rugby, tennis, cricket and netball.
+Swimming lessons are held each year and there are local opportunities for students to be involved in teams for rugby, tennis, cricket, hockey and netball.